Variational integrators for anelastic and pseudo-incompressible flows: Variational integrator on irregular simplicial meshes

+We present in Table \ref{table} a parallel between the continuous and discrete variational formulations for the three models.

-Since the spatial discretization has be realized in a structure-preserving way, a corresponding temporal variational discretization follows by applying the general discrete (in time) Euler-Poincar\'e approach, as it has be done in \cite{GaMuPaMaDe2010}, \cite{DeGaGBZe2014} to which we refer for a detailed treatment.
-Hence, the temporal scheme consists of the following two steps.
+\paragraph{Time integration.} Since the spatial discretization has been realized in a structure-preserving way, a corresponding temporal variational discretization follows by applying the general discrete (in time) Euler-Poincar\'e approach, as it has be done in \cite{GaMuPaMaDe2010}, \cite{DeGaGBZe2014} to which we refer for a detailed treatment.
+This approach is based on the use of the Cayley transform, a local approximant of the exponential map.
+For the general discrete Euler-Poincar\'e system \eqref{Discrete_EP} and for a given time step $\Delta t$, it results in the following scheme